AirshipCMS/Docs/02-Quickstart-Guide.md

 - Airship CMS Developer Portal

 ## 2. Build your Schema in Airship CMS.
-1. **Sketch a Schema.** Before you set up anything in the CMS, sketch a sitemap of key pages, collections, and the data contained on each page and collection of your project.
+1. **Create a Sitemap Sketch.** Before you set up anything in the CMS, sketch a sitemap of key pages, collections, and the data contained on each page and collection of your project.
-2. **Set up Pages & Collections.** Log in to the Airship CMS admin panel for your project.
+2. **Create Pages & Collections.** Log in to the Airship CMS admin panel for your project.
 Create the pages and collections for your project and define the dynamic datafields needed for each Page and Collection.
-Any datafield that you create directly maps to a piece of content or a value that you want to allow an admin to be able to edit.
+Every datafield that you create directly maps to a piece of content or a value that you want to allow an admin to be able to edit.
-3. **Rendering for Pages & Collections.** When you set up the rendering section for pages and collections:
+3. **Page & Collection Rendering.** When you set up the rendering section for pages and collections:
 - Set the existing `application.html` **layout** for every page and collection.
-- Create unique **templates** for pages.
+- Create a new unique **template** for each page.
-- Create unique **template directories** for collections.
+- Create a new unique **template directory** for each collection.
 You can also add **Related** datafields to pages and collections in order to set up the framework to create `one-to-many` relationships between pages and collections in your project.
 See the Docs for more about Relationships.
 4. **Add Content.** Add some placeholder content to each page you created, and add items with placeholder content to every collection you created. _You need to add placeholder content so that something renders on the page when you run the site locally._

-Links:
+Use Case Links:
 - Demo Use Cases
+- Demo Schemas

+Airship CMS Links:
+- Pages
+- Collections
+- Relationships

+Templating Links:
-- (Demo Schemas)
+- Layouts
-- Setting up a Page
+- Page Templates
-- Setting up a Collection
+- Collection Templates
-- (Setting Layouts & Templates)
-- Creating Relationships

 ## 3. Install Airship Launcher CLI Tools.
 Command line tools are currently available for _Mac_ and _Linux_ development environments.
 You must install the Airship Launcher in order to be able to login and sync files between your local development environment and the Airship server.
 Non-developer admins and content creators don't need to install the CLI tools.